demirantay/notebook/compsci/computer-architecture/comp-organisation-n-design.md

 ## Instructions: Language of the Computer

 - Introduction:
-    - `Instruction Set`: The vocabulary of commands understood by a given architecture
+    - `Instruction Set`: The vocabulary of commands understood by a given architecture (most commonolyl used ISA lang is MIPS which is a assembly langauge).
+You can see MIPS commands [here](http://logos.cs.uic.edu/366/notes/mips%20quick%20tutorial.htm)
+    - `Stored Program Concept`: The idea that the instructions and data of many types can be stored in memory as numbers, leading to the stored-program computer.

+- Operands of the Computer Harware:
+    -